realprogrammersusevim/nostr-answers/README.md

 accounts you know and love on Nostr.
 Post `#plebchain` to get followed and find others to follow.

+If you find someone that appears to know what they're doing and probably has a good feed then copy their public key and log in with it.
+You'll be able to see their feed and then log back into your own account to follow the people you like.
+Note that you won't be able to see anything personal if you log in with a public key, only publicly available information like who they follow, and by extension what posts they receive.

 ## What's the difference between a public and private key?

 A public key is generated from your private key.
-It is a unique identifier that allows other users to find, follow, and tag you.
-Your private key on the other hand is the key to your account.
-If someone else gets your private key they will have complete access to your account. **Don't post your private key publicly.**
-There is a reason it's called a _private_ key.
+It's a unique identifier that allows other users to find, follow, and tag you.
+Your private key however is the key to your account.
+If someone else gets your private key they will have complete access to your account. **Don't post your private key publicly.** There is a reason it's called a _private_ key.